Description

 The Division works to promote research and rapidly transfer its results into clinical practice, with the goal of improving therapeutic outcomes and offering new treatment options.

-The facility operates in close collaboration with the Department of Medical Oncology and the Transplantation and Cell Therapy Center, integrating clinical and research activities.
+The facility operates in close collaboration with the Department of Medical Oncology and the Transplantation and Cell Therapy Center, ensuring seamless integration of clinical and research activities.

 The main clinical objectives are:

-- To offer treatment, monitoring and counseling programs for patients treated with immunotherapy;
+- Provide treatment, monitoring, and counseling programs for patients receiving immunotherapy

-- Participate and collaborate in the implementation of clinical trials dedicated to new immunotherapies;
+- Participate in and support clinical trials dedicated to new immunotherapy approaches

-- Collect and analyze data to evaluate the effectiveness and safety of treatments.
+- Collect and analyze data to evaluate treatment efficacy and safety

 Research objectives include:

-- Design and implement translational research studies to analyze the functioning of the immune system in patients undergoing immunotherapy or other therapies.
+- Design and conduct translational research studies to analyze immune system function in patients undergoing immunotherapy or other cancer therapies

 How to book

-Find out all the ways you can access services through the National Health Service, privately and behind health funds and insurance coverage.
+Find out all the ways you can access services through the National Health Service, privately and through health funds and insurance coverage.